Best described as alert, active, independent and friendly, the West Highland White Terrier is instantly recognizable.

 Since Westies were originally developed for catching and killing vermin, it is not surprising that they have a high prey drive.

-West Highland White Terriers view any small household pets as potential prey, so hamsters, guinea pigs or gerbils do not stand much of a chance in a home with a Westie.
+The West Highland White Terrier will view any small household pets as potential prey, so hamsters, guinea pigs or gerbils do not stand much of a chance in a home with a Westie.

 As the story goes, one day one of Colonel Edward Donald Malcolm of Poltalloch, Argyllshire, Scotland’s red dogs was mistaken for a fox and killed.